Skip to content

 CratePurpose

-sqliteSQLite storage — WAL mode, 1 writer + 4 reader pool
+sqliteSQLite storage — WAL mode, 1 writer + 4 reader pool, world primitives tables

 onnxONNX Runtime embedding (snowflake-arctic-embed-m-v2.0)